tschiman/java-developer-cell-phone-usage/README.md

-# Cell Phone Useage Report
+# Cell Phone Usage Report
 Write a report for cell phone usages in the company for the current year, and print the report to your local printer.

 Data Model – database tables are in comma separated files with the header in the first row.